 - SustainableBusiness.com – Search open positions for environmentally responsible employers.

 - Vermont Businesses for Social Responsibility (VBSR) – Internships for students working on undergraduate and graduate degrees

-Other Interesting links to follow for career development
+Other Interesting links to follow for career development:

 - Sizing the Clean Economy: A National and Regional Green Jobs Assessment

-New World Resume
+- New World Resume – Pelham, NH –

-What’s Next Professional Coaching provides professional coaching for individuals and groups ready for change.
+- What’s Next Professional Coaching provides professional coaching for individuals and groups ready for change.
 Antioch alumna, Michelle Bourassa (MS 2008), facilitates success by encouraging others to stretch themselves, focus on their goals and not settle.
 Interested?
 Contact Michelle for a complimentary planning session.